tonimelisma/golang-heroku-log-drain/README.md

 reasonable timeframe.
 ## Caveats
 - Fields such as the hostname and message facility are not stored in the logs as to my knowledge Heroku does not use these
+- Directory and file permissions stored in ``.env`` are not used.
+The program defaults to 0755/0644 for directories/iles
+- HTTP authentication is not implemented
 - To view the coloring properly in ``less``, run it as ``less -r filename.log``
 - Duplicate detection via the frame-ID header has not been implemented
-- Directory and file permissions stored in ``.env`` are not used.
-The program defaults to 0755/0644 for directories/iles